What are Management Accounts for Hong Kong SMEs?

 A management account gives business owners up-to-date cash flow information.

-You can easily spot income and expenses trends in a management account and plan your cash flow management strategy to avoid a financial crisis.
+You can easily spot income and expense trends in a management account and plan your cash flow management strategy to avoid a financial crisis.

 In computing a company’s tax liability, accountants use management accounts.